Matty Taylor (footballer, born 1990): Oxford United

-He was deemed as surplus to requirements by head coach Karl Robinson after Ateef Konaté and Tyler Smith were signed in the January 2023 transfer window to compete with Gatlin O'Donkor, Kyle Joseph, Billy Bodin, Sam Baldock and Marcus Browne for a starting place.
+He was deemed surplus to requirements by head coach Karl Robinson after Ateef Konaté and Tyler Smith were signed in the January 2023 transfer window to compete with Gatlin O'Donkor, Kyle Joseph, Billy Bodin, Sam Baldock and Marcus Browne for a starting place.
 On 31 January, Taylor joined League One rivals Port Vale on loan until the end of the 2022–23 season.
 He had scored six goals in 29 games during the first half of the campaign, including a brace in a 4–0 win over the Vale.
 The move reunited him with Darrell Clarke, his former manager at Bristol Rovers, who needed reinforcements up front following injury concerns to James Wilson, Ellis Harrison and Jamie Proctor; as well as previously under Clarke, Taylor had been good friends with Harrison for many years and was pleased to finally become a teammate.
 He made his debut at Vale Park two weeks later as a substitute, after having recovered from an impact injury picked up at Rovers.
 It took him six games to score his first goal at Port Vale, though he was praised for his "clear know-how and understanding of the level".
 Taylor's contract with Oxford was not renewed at the end of the 2022–23 season; head coach Liam Manning stated that "Matty Taylor is a club legend and has been here in two spells since he was just a kid, so I am sure the fans will join us in thanking him for everything he has done for the club".